-To this end, electrotactile interfaces have the advantage of being more portable and wearable due to their actuators' size, as well as benefiting from lower power consumption and manufacturing cost, especially when using a high number of actuators/stimulators (e.g., when stimulating multiple areas)~\cite{Bolanowski1988,Chouvardas2008}.
-Also, its advantageous wearability/portability and lower cost could be further improved by using micromachining means for the fabrication of high-density stimulators~\cite{Chouvardas2008}.
 Electrotactile feedback is provided by a system comprised of electrodes and stimulators (actuators).
-As displayed in \autoref{fig:ElectStim}, the electrical current travels through the subdermal area between the anode(s) and cathode(s) and stimulates the nerves endings (i.e., skin's receptors).
-The area of the skin where the electrode contacts the skin is stimulated, however the sensation may be spread further when the contact point is near nerve bundles~\cite{Ghafoor2017}.
-The way electrotactile systems functions is therefore completely different than mechanical and thermal tactile interfaces, as it electrotactile feedback is not mediated by any skin receptor.
+The electrical current travels through the subdermal area between the anode(s) and cathode(s) and stimulates the nerves endings (i.e., skin's receptors).
+The area of the skin where the electrode contacts the skin is stimulated, however, the sensation may be spread further when the contact point is near nerve bundles~\cite{Ghafoor2017}.
+The way electrotactile systems function is therefore completely different from mechanical and thermal tactile interfaces, as electrotactile feedback is not mediated by any skin receptor.

 Electrotactile feedback is affected by diverse features of the electrodes (i.e., location, material, and shape), the current (i.e., duration, frequency, and amplitude), and anatomy (i.e., skin’s thickness and location)~\cite{Boldt2014,Hartmann2015,Paredes2015,Strbac2016}.
 However, issues (e.g., skin irritation, burns, electric shock, and discomfort) have been raised, which indicate that the aforementioned aspects should be carefully selected and adjusted~\cite{Kaczmarek1991}.
-Nevertheless, nowadays electrodes' material are designed to meet these criteria~\cite{Jung2020}, and a calibration of the current features is performed to offer an electrotactile feedback proportionally to the user's perceptual needs (e.g., sensation and discomfort thresholds) and anatomical requirements (e.g., skin's thickness and location)~\cite{Stephens2018}.
+Nevertheless, nowadays electrodes' materials are designed to mitigate or avoid the aforementioned issues~\cite{Jung2020}, and a calibration of the current features is performed to offer an electrotactile feedback proportionally to the user's perceptual needs (e.g., sensation and discomfort thresholds) and anatomical requirements (e.g., skin's thickness and location)~\cite{Stephens2018}.